 Assignments: Late assignments receive a 10% per day penalty.
-Refer to the section related to "professional paper" for further details
+Refer to the section related to "professional paper" for further details.

 Makeup Tests, Exams or Quizzes: There will be no makeup tests, exams or quizzes.
 If you miss a test, exam or quiz, you will receive zero marks.
 Exceptions may be made for documented medical reasons or extenuating circumstances.
-In such a case, it is the responsibility of the student to inform the instructor immediately.
+In such a case, it is the responsibility of the student to inform the instructor in advance of the exam and as early as possible.